fhildeb/lukso-node-guide/6-blockchain-clients/10-client-modification.md

 ```

 Make sure to adjust `<your-graffiti>` to your actual graffiti.
 Also be careful when editing your config files.
 Make sure you are not deleting anything.

-### 6.10.3 IP Settings

-Usually, there seem to be issues with finding peers.
-Check if you have issues on your side:

-TODO:

-If you can not find enough inbound and outbound peers, continue with modifying your config files:

-TODO: